PDHP New Investigator Mentoring Program

 Introduction

-The University of Michigan’s Population Dynamics and Health Program (PDHP), part of the Population Studies Center at the Institute for Social Research, is pleased to accept applications for its 2024 New Investigator Mentoring Program (NIMP).
+The University of Michigan’s Population Dynamics and Health Program (PDHP), part of the Population Studies Center at the Institute for Social Research, is pleased to accept applications for its New Investigator Mentoring Program (NIMP).
 The program offers significant support to 2–4 new investigators each year while they prepare a research proposal for NIH (specifically targeting NICHD’s Population Dynamics Branch).
-Each new investigator is connected with a senior faculty member who has a track record of successful NIH support.
-The NIMP provides salary support to the new investigator for a full month and to the senior faculty mentor for an overlapping week, in addition to other supportive resources.
+Each new investigator is connected with a senior faculty member and an additional content expert faculty member who has a track record of successful NIH support.
+The new investigator may nominate a Michigan senior faculty member as a mentor, or choose to be matched by the committee.
+The committee will nominate an additional content expert faculty member, with agreement from the new investigator.
+The NIMP provides salary support to the new investigator for a full month and to the mentors for an overlapping week, in addition to other supportive resources

 We are soliciting applications for proposals that fall within PDHP’s three primary research areas: